-Hiking guru Colin Ibbotson had made himself a nifty little tarp that covered his head, with hardly any bulk or weight.
-Further research turned up several YouTube videos of these so-called Micro-Tarps and eventually the fact that you can actually buy one, from BackpackingLight.
+Hiking guru Colin Ibbotson tweeted that he’d made himself a nifty little tarp that covers his head, with hardly any bulk or weight.
+Further research turned up YouTube videos of so-called Micro-Tarps and eventually the fact that you can buy one, from BackpackingLight.

 Spoiler – in my opinion the asking price of £44.99 is more than reasonable for the labour involved in making one.
-If, like me, you’re inexperienced verging on downright incompetent in needlecraft, it’s an absolute bargain.
+If, like me, you’re inexperienced verging on incompetent in needlecraft, it’s an absolute bargain.
 Not realising this, I perversely persevered.
-Here’s a design that’s widely available online:

 Thank goodness for old-school paper and scissors.
-Here are the final dimensions for maximum economy, using a piece of ripstop silnylon 1.5 metres wide and 2 metres long.
+Here are the final dimensions for maximum economy using a piece of ripstop silnylon 1.5 metres wide and 2 metres long.

-Having recklessly and irreparably cut the fabric, it only remains to hem it all round, with nice strong double hems.
+Having recklessly and irreparably cut the fabric, it only then remains to hem it all round, with nice strong double hems.
 You need LOTS of pins.
 At this point I received a stern lecture on the age and fragility of the sewing machine, also speed awareness training.

 Now, in a mad delusion of grandeur, I blatantly copied the commercial design by adding a lifter loop that’s supposed to give you a bit more headroom.
 You’ll need to seal the stitching with Silnet, so it’s quite a bit of extra work for a small enhancement.
-Especially if, like me, you make a right pig’s ear of it and in fact while trying to bodge it on actually nick a hole in your tarp with your scissors, necesitating the sewing on and sealing of another patch!!
+Especially if, like me, you make a right pig’s ear of it and in fact while trying to bodge it on actually nick a hole in your tarp with your scissors, necessitating the sewing on and sealing of another patch!!

 That’s about it.
 Now for the great moment when you rig it up in the garden, and even the cat laughs.

 Around this point you start to realise that from your first ever effort at Making Your Own Gear you have learnt a few lessons.
 One is that it probably takes a lot of experiment and evolution to arrive at a silnylon shape that pegs out without creasing.
 Respect to professional tent makers – did I mention you can buy one of these for £44.99?
-Another is that silnylon hems ruck when stretched if they aren’t more or less orthogonal to the weave.
+Another is that silnylon hems ruck up when they’re stretched if they aren’t more or less orthogonal to the weave.

 On just showery, breezy nights my tarp was brilliant.
-It keeps the wind off (as long as the wind doesn’t change!)
+It keeps the wind off, as long as the wind doesn’t change.
 You don’t have to worry about packing up and covering your gear, you can just strew it randomly around your head.
 Add a bit of Tyvek groundsheet and it’s positively luxurious.
 You can check your email and social, eat a pie or three or even make a brew in relative comfort, quite well protected from all but heavy windblown rain.

 Here I am (below) on the summit of Carnedd Llewelyn (1064 m).
-The micro-tarp kept the hail off brilliantly – this was in the middle of June, by the way, I wouldn’t just stroll up there for a random kip if I were you.
+The micro-tarp kept the hail off brilliantly – this hail was falling in the middle of June, by the way, I wouldn’t just stroll up there for a random kip if I were you.
 In fact I had such a great night that my tarp is now officially known as the Carnedd Llewelyn Sheraton and just for that one experience it was well worth the small cost and moderate trouble of making.